 If you’re self-employed or the business owner, either include these costs in your next self-assessment tax return, send the information to your accountant or log them into any cloud accounting apps you use (e.g. Xero, Receipt Bank).

 Employees can claim tax relief whilst working from home too – they just need to fill in a P87 form through the GOV.uk website.

 As long as a member of staff’s expenses are less than £2,500 for the tax year, they should be able to claim for everything from ergonomic chairs to A4 writing pads.

 Hosted desktops are tax efficient

 Thanks to hosted desktops from GoCloud facilitating home working, they can be claimed as a tax expense.
-If you’re ready to make the switch, get in touch on 01482 751133, email email@example.com or request access to find out more.
+If you’re ready to make the switch, get in touch on 01482 751133 or email firstname.lastname@example.org.